bramley/phplist-plugin-subscribers/README.md

 The benefit of this is that plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###
-Install on the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-subscribers/archive/master.zip`.
+Install on the Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-subscribers/archive/master.zip`.

 In phplist releases 3.0.5 and earlier there is a bug that can cause a plugin to be incompletely installed on some configurations (<https://mantis.phplist.com/view.php?id=16865>).
 Check that these files are in the plugin directory.
 If not then you will need to install manually.
 The bug has been fixed in release 3.0.6.